Village of the Damned (1995 film): Reception

 In addition to being a failure at the box office, the film received negative critical response.
-Based on 39 reviews collected by Rotten Tomatoes, Village of the Damned holds a 28% approval rating from critics, with an average score of 4 out of 10.
+Based on 40 reviews collected by Rotten Tomatoes, Village of the Damned holds a 28% approval rating from critics.
 On Metacritic the film has a weighted average score of 41 out of 100 based on 14 critics, indicating "mixed or average" reviews.
 In 1996, the film was nominated at the 16th Golden Raspberry Awards for Worst Prequel, Remake, Rip-off or Sequel but lost to The Scarlet Letter.

 Lloyd Paseman of The Register-Guard said that while the remake did not attempt to make Village of the Damned "something" that its predecessor was not, the film had "mediocre" dialogue and plot development.
 He gave it two stars out of four.
 Paseman also remarked that in this film Reeve made an "earnest" attempt, that Linda Kozlowski did the highest quality acting for the film, that Thomas Dekker was "credible", and that Hamill was "badly miscast".
 Janet Maslin of The New York Times was more enthusiastic, regarding it as "John Carpenter's best horror film in a long while".
 The remake was "mostly more sly than frightening ... restaging the original story with fresh enthusiasm and a nice modicum of new tricks."

 In a 2011 interview, Carpenter described the film as a "contractual assignment" that he was "really not passionate about".

 Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.